AVVS/Cappasity-PHP-SDK/docs/sdk.md

 (c) Copyright 2019, Cappasity Inc. All rights reserved.

-Cappasity SDK includes two components – `Client` and `EmbedRenderer`.
+Cappasity SDK includes three components – `Client`, `EmbedRenderer` and `PreviewImageSrcGenerator`.

 `Client` is responsible for making HTTP requests to Cappasity API. `EmbedRenderer` allows you to generate iFrame code to embed your HTML.
+In case you want to display Cappasity 3D View preview image `PreviewImageSrcGenerator` component helps you to get a link to an image that fits desired sizes, format, quality, etc.

 ## Table of Contents